 In addition to monetary losses, you may be entitled to non-economic damages like mental anguish.
 The Birmingham fatal accident attorneys at Morris Bart understand how difficult it can be to navigate the claims process while you mourn.
 We can handle legal proceedings while you focus on personal matters.

 Birmingham Fatal Car Accident FAQ

 Knowing what to do after a loved one dies in a tragic auto wreck isn’t always apparent.
 Get the answers to some frequently asked questions from a Birmingham fatal accident lawyer.

 Can You Afford to Hire a Fatal Accident Attorney?

 Our legal team strives to help families overcome injustices caused by someone else’s negligence.
-We know that you may have lost half or all of your household income with your loved one’s sudden passing.
+We know that you may have lost half or all your household income with your loved one’s sudden passing.
 The last thing we want is to add to your financial stress.

 Complete a Free Case Evaluation form now

 Consult With a Member of Our Birmingham Fatal Accident Team

 The premature death of a family member can be a painful experience.
 This unfortunate event is made worse by the fact that it may have been avoided.
 While no amount of money can make up for your loss, seeking justice for your loved one may bring you some peace of mind.